Samsh-Tabrej/VSDSquadron_FPGAMini/README.md

 # Task-3
 ## Introduction
 The 8N1 UART Transmitter Module is a Verilog-based design that implements a simple Universal Asynchronous Receiver Transmitter (UART) transmitter with an 8-bit data frame, No parity, and 1 stop bit (8N1).
 This module is responsible for transmitting a byte of data serially through a tx (transmit) wire, following the standard UART protocol.
-[Here](https://github.com/Samsh-Tabrej/VSDSquadron_FPGAMini/blob/main/uart_tx/uart_tx.v) is the detailed description of the UART transmission module in Verilog HDL.
+Here is the detailed description of the UART transmission module([uart_tx.v](https://github.com/Samsh-Tabrej/VSDSquadron_FPGAMini/blob/main/uart_tx/uart_tx.v)) in Verilog HDL.

 ### Port Descriptions
 Signal | Direction | Description